SICGames/TBChestTracker/README.md

 </details>

+## Known Issues
+- RC 2.4 has a date issue and does not play nicely with Clan Insights depending if you're in German or another country.
+Will be patched soon.

 ## Are you stuck on something?
 Watch the Youtube videos under Total Battle Chest Tracker Troubleshooting.
 [TotalBattleGuide - Youtube Channel](https://www.youtube.com/@TotalBattleGuide)